-- Pop open your biscuits and separate them.
-(We call them WHOP biscuits at our house because sometimes you have to WHOP them on the counter to get them open.)
-Stretch and roll each biscuit in your hands until you have a snake of dough about 8 to 10 inches long.
+- Preheat the oven to 350°F and lightly spray a baking sheet with nonstick cooking spray.
+Pop open your biscuits and separate them.
+Stretch and roll each biscuit in your hands until you have a snake of dough about 10 to 12 inches long.

 - Tie each piece in a knot and then pinch the two tails together at the bottom.
-Place on a greased baking sheet (or one lined with parchment or a Silpat mat) and bake at 400 degrees F for 8 to 10 minutes or until they are golden brown.
+Place on the prepared baking sheet.

 - In a small bowl, combine the butter, garlic powder, Parmesan, Italian seasoning, and salt.
 Mix well.
 Spoon the mixture evenly over each of the knots.
 Bake for about 15 minutes or until golden brown.

 If nutritional values are provided, they are an estimate and will vary depending on the brands used.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.